ziflar/beef-xss_fix/README.md

 # Installing beef-xss from github in kali linux

-This Script help you to install beef-xss from github in kali linux adn resolve  all beef-xss problem's in kali-linux
+This Script help you to install beef-xss from github in kali linux and resolve  all beef-xss problem's in kali-linux

 # Youtube: https://www.youtube.com/channel/UC3miO-JcqsorPhmtFTJZ21g